nuxeo/nuxeo/README.txt

 Case Management Document Routing Addon
 ----------------------------------------

-This addon adds the "routing" functionality to the Case Management Framework.
+This addon adds the "routing" functionality to Nuxeo
 A "route" is a list of steps that a list of documents will execute.
 Steps can be:
     * distribute the documents